shivamshukla-88/weatherAPI/README.md

 3. Once you have created, Open downloaded files into project.

-4. You should see 4 file authDetails, openWeatherMap, weatherStack and weatherApiCall.
+4. You should see 4 files authDetails, openWeatherMap, weatherStack and weatherApiCall.

 5. create login in http://api.weatherstack.com/ and generate "Access key". create login in http://api.openweathermap.org/ and generate "API key".
 We will use it to fetch the weather information later.